 30. Duck Rice

-As its name suggests, duck rice is a dish made with braised or roasted duck served with steamed white rice.
-It’s a popular hawker food in Singapore and in other parts of Southeast Asia.
+As its name suggests, duck rice is a dish made with roasted or braised duck served with steamed rice.
+It’s popular at hawker stalls in Singapore and in other parts of Asia.

 The braised duck is usually cooked with yam and shrimp and served with a heavy dark sauce over rice.
 It can be served on its own or with other ingredients like braised hard-boiled eggs, preserved salted vegetables, and hard beancurd.